markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

 ![Runic Quest UI Manager](https://markjames.dev/img/posts/runic-quest/runic-quest-ui-manager.jpg "Runic Quest roguelike using a UI Manager")

 Success!
-The GoRogue template map generator is now hooked into our freshly minted UIManager class!
+Although it doesn't look any different, the GoRogue template map generator is now hooked into our freshly minted UIManager class!
+This will make the next step of implementing the MessageLogger class much easier.
+The final step was to merge my UIManager Git branch back into master and then off to the next step!

 ## Implement a Message Logger

-Although this is a great first step, now is a good time to make an attempt at hooking in a basic message log.
-Again, I'm going to be borowing code from Ansiware, this time from [Part 9](https://ansiware.com/tutorial-part-9-message-log-v8/)
+Now that we have a working UIManger, now is a good time to setup message logger functionality.
+Again, I'm going to be borowing code from Ansiware, this time from [Part 9](https://ansiware.com/tutorial-part-9-message-log-v8/) of the guide.
+Before diving in, I took a moment to switch to a new Git branch using ```git checkout -b feat/message-logger```.

-Creating MessageLogWindow.cs, I filled it with the following code:
+Next, I created a new MessageLogWindow class amd inserted the following code:

 ```csharp
 using System.Collections.Generic;